|

 holds special significance.
 These are groups comprised of

-transformations , defined by a finite collection of
+, defined by

 ![]() |